 Functionality of Policy Administration Systems

-For reference, Figure 1 (left) is a diagram presented in the research which documents the wide range of functionality at least partially covered by most existing PAS solutions in the marketplace today.
+For reference, Figure 1 (right) is a diagram presented in the research which documents the wide range of functionality at least partially covered by most existing PAS solutions in the marketplace today.
 Suite functionality will vary from vendor to vendor; Company A’s platform might include reinsurance capabilities while Company B focuses mainly on primary policy administration.

 Functionality-Related Procurement Tips

-• Document your specific functionality needs and match to vendor offerings
+- Document your specific functionality needs and match to vendor offerings.

-• Establish which business objectives are the priority and how achieving them translates to PAS functionality
+- Establish which business objectives are the priority and how achieving them translates to PAS functionality.

-• Improve flexibility and agility with microservices-based architecture
+- Improve flexibility and agility with microservices-based architecture.

-Keep in mind, technology is improving at a rapid pace.
-Most available policy administration systems today are built on outdated monolithic architecture.
-These systems are tightly coupled, complex, not extendable and expensive to maintain.
 We suggest looking for a policy administration platform that is built from the ground up on a microservice based architecture.
 Microservices remove current constraints and aligns you with the changing tide of how insurance will be sold and managed in the future.

 Implementation of Policy Administration Systems